rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 # Design Decisions

+## Warning: This Document is Out of Date

+**This document is very much out of date and needs a rewrite**

 ## Principles
 * *No Command Implementation in the Main Module*: In order to keep the CLI easily extensible, any behavior unique to a command should be implemented within the command's module.
 It's okay to use helper modules for this, but nothing command-specific should make it into the main module.
 As long as the command interface (see below) is followed, a new command doesn't even have to be mentioned by name within the main module.